m3g/PDBTools.jl/docs/src/auxiliary.md

 The function returns a tuple with residue numbers and residue names for the given atoms, to be used as tick labels in plots.

 `first` and `last` optional keyword parameters are integers that refer to the residue numbers to be included.
-The `stride` option can be used to skip residues and declutter the tick labels.
+The `stride` option can be used to skip residues and deccluter the tick labels.

 If `oneletter` is `false`, three-letter residue codes are returned.
 Residues with unknown names will be named `X` or `XXX`.

+if `serial=true` the positions of the ticks will be returned as a the serial residue index (i. e. `1:strie:last-first+1`) instead of the residue number

+!!! compat
+    The functionality of the `residue_ticks` as described requires PDBTools version 1.6.0 or greater.

+    The `serial` option was introduced in v1.8.0

 ### Example